jarvist/HollowMountainII-2007to2012/2010/2010-Master.md

 24-7 12:20
 Breakfast with Tet & Miles.
-Dan & I will visit the lead we killed yesterday (Muddy Window) & survey it, then to *Red Cow*.
+Dan & I will visit the lead we killed yesterday (*Muddy Window*) & survey it, then to *Red Cow*.
 James K

 24-7 1:30pm MD
 Back in Camp for 2nd night.
-Pushed Tolminka today, good lead, surveyed ~8am.
+Pushed Tolminka today, good lead, surveyed \textasciitilde 8am.
 Some nice pitches.
 Covered in mud.
 Listening to strange foreign music.